RatherRude/Elite-Dangerous-AI-Integration/readme.md

 ### 3. Text-to-Speech (TTS)

-The existing TTS functionality is used to provide auditory feedback to the user based on the autopilot's actions and responses from the LLM.
+The TTS functionality delivers auditory feedback based on the actions and responses from the LLM.

 ### 4. Web Lookups for Detailed Information (EDSM)

-To enrich the user experience, the autopilot system includes capabilities for web lookups using EDSM (Elite Dangerous Star Map).
-This feature allows the autopilot to fetch detailed information about the current system and the next jump destination, enhancing situational awareness and decision-making during space travel.
+The system performs web lookups using EDSM's API to fetch detailed information about the current and next star systems, enhancing situational awareness.

 ### 5. Event-Driven Interaction

-The autopilot system is designed to respond dynamically to certain game events during space operations:
+The system dynamically responds to game events such as ship type changes, new jump destinations, shield status updates, attacks, and more, keeping the commander informed of critical events and statuses.

+Here is a list of the currently supported event types:

 * Ship Type Change: When the ship's type changes, the system notifies Commander about the vessel swap, providing updates on the new vessel type.
 * New Jump Destination: Upon locking in a new jump destination, detailed information about the destination system is retrieved from EDSM and presented to Commander.
 * Shields Status: Changes in shields status, whether lost or regained, prompt the system to alert Commander accordingly, expressing concern or relief as appropriate.